Muffinrl/gif-to-ascii-anim/README.md

 # gif-to-ascii-anim
-Converts a .gif file to an executable and .txt file to play the .gif as ASCII animation in the command prompt
+Converts a .gif file to an executable and .txt file to play the .gif as ASCII animation in the command prompt.

 HOW-TO-DOWNLOAD:
 Download the following files from the latest release: